 Erasure is the creation of Numerai, the world’s first artificial intelligence hedge fund.
 Numerai doesn’t use quants or analysts to make trades.
 Instead, it runs weekly tournaments, providing encrypted data to the world’s leading data scientists and uses their predictions to influence its trading algorithm.

 Data scientists use this encrypted data to build models and make predictions.
 If they think their predictions will beat the benchmark, scientists can bet their own cryptocurrency for a chance to win a larger share of each week’s prize pool.
-The bigger their stake and the better their model, the more data scientists stand to earn.
+The risks and rewards are commensurate with the size of their stakes and the accuracy of their models.

 The more people who enter the weekly tournaments the bigger the prize pool.
 As such, there is an incentive for data scientists to work together and invite as many people to the tournament as possible.